-Although we were unable to access the private balcony or the roof terrace, a ground level assessment of the balcony and a visual inspection through glazing from the communal stair of the roof garden noted these are being used for amenity purposes by the residents.
+Although we were unable to access all of the private balconies we noted these are being used for amenity purposes by the residents.
 During our inspection we did not observe any obvious sources of ignition, or items that may present an ignition source such as BBQ's, but we cannot confirm that these are not used at other times.
 We advise the client to issue the residents with advice regarding the use of the balcony as follows:

-- Do not fix fairy lights. - > Do not use fire pits on the balcony or roof terrace. - > Never barbecue on the balcony or roof terrace. - Do not set off fireworks. - > Do not use the balcony or roof terrace as storage. - Do not smoke on the balcony or roof terrace. - > Report cracks, defects or other damage to the landlord.
+- Do not fix fairy lights

+- > Do not use fire pits on the balcony.

+- Never barbecue on the balcony

+- > Do not set off fire works

+- Do not use the balcony as storage

+- > Do not smoke on the balcony

+- > Report cracks, defects or other damage to the landlord